Which Tech Career Is Right For Me in 2026?

 If you're someone who enjoys strategic games, predicting outcomes based on past behavior, or if you're fascinated by the idea of teaching machines to mimic human intelligence, then a career in Machine Learning and AI might be for you!

-• Technical skills required in the Machine Learning/AI field comprise programming (Python, in particular), statistics, data modeling, and algorithm design
+• Technical skills required in Machine Learning and AI Engineering comprise programming (Python, in particular), statistics, data modeling, and algorithm design

 • Knowledge of machine learning frameworks such as Tensorflow or PyTorch is also crucial